GenericMappingTools/pygmt/doc/install.rst

 The following are optional (but recommended) dependencies:

 * `IPython <https://ipython.org>`__: For embedding the figures in Jupyter notebooks.

-Note that PyGMT has adopted
-`NEP29 <https://numpy.org/neps/nep-0029-deprecation_policy.html>`__ alongside the rest
-of the Scientific Python ecosystem, and therefore supports:

-* All minor versions of Python released 42 months prior to the project, and at minimum the two latest minor versions.
-* All minor versions of NumPy released in the 24 months prior to the project, and at minimum the last three minor versions.

 Installing GMT and other dependencies
 -------------------------------------